big555ddd/chat-realtime-nuxt3-go/README.md

-# 💬 Real-Time Chat Application
+# 💬 Real-Time Chat Web

 A modern real-time chat application built with **Go**, **Gin**, **Sockie**, and **Nuxt 3**.
 Designed for scalability, performance, and seamless user interaction.